kubakubakuba/ImageGarbler/README.md

 According to [videos from prof. Faigl](https://www.youtube.com/playlist?list=PLQ5Wg6tJelytTMT0M7bZbkBuXF8JiQV4O).

 # Compiling
-Compile the project by running `make`, or manually by running `clang garbler.c save_jpeg.c save_png.c utils.c xwin_sdl.c -o garbler`.
+Compile the project by running `make`, or manually by running `clang garbler.c save_jpeg.c save_png.c utils.c xwin_sdl.c -o garbler`, or with any other compiler of your choice.

 # Usage
 The program can be directly used from the console as `./garbler input instructions output [--anim]`,